hongj2021/GPS-positioning/README.md

 1.The code is used to calculate the GPS receiver’s position.

-2.There are two matrixes using as the input of the code.
+2.There are two data files using as the input of the code.
 The details are shown as follows.

 Matrix A: